 - At least two SATA hard drives or M.2 SATA SSD.
 (To ensure optimal performance, it is recommended that

 you use two hard drives with identical model and capacity).
 (Note)

-- · Windows setup disk.
+- · A Windows setup disk.

 - · Motherboard driver disk.

 - · A USB thumb drive.

-Configuring the Onboard SATA Controller
+Configuring SATA Controllers